AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When You Can Not Be on Your Parent’s Car Insurance

-• You don’t live with your parents or at a property that they own or rent for you.
+• You don’t live with your parents or at a property that they own or rent for you (unless you’re away at school).

 • You live with your parents but you own or lease your own car.